kevindavenport/San_Diego_Data_Science_and_R_User_Group_Presentations/README.md

 R-Users-Group-San-Diego-Demo-Code
 =================================
-A repository for code used during the live demos following slides at the San Diego R Users Group.
+A repository for presentations and code presnted at our monthly meetup: http://sddatascience.com